Download eBooks & Wiring Diagrams (FREE)

 3. Larger Solar Charge Controller

-Benefits Of 24V Systems
+Pros Of 24V Systems

 1. Thinner Electrical Wires

-For example: If using the Victron 2000W inverter/charger, Victron recommends 2/0AWG wire (70mm²) for a 12V system, but only 2AWG wire (35mm²) for a 24V system.
+Example: If using the Victron 2000W inverter/charger, Victron recommends 2/0AWG wire (70mmยฒ) for a 12V system but only 2AWG wire (35mmยฒ) for a 24V system.

 2. Smaller Solar Charge Controller

 How much money can you save by using a smaller solar charge controller?
-The amount of savings by using a smaller charge controller depends on the total wattage size of the solar array.
+The savings achieved by using a smaller charge controller depends on the total wattage size of the solar array.
 If you only have a 200W solar array, your charge controller savings by switching to a 24V system is smaller than if you have a 1400W solar array.

 3. Larger Max Inverter

-Drawbacks Of 24V Systems
+Cons Of 24V Systems

-• 24V batteries
+• 24V battery bank

 • 12V devices